 This can be a depressing obstacle for those unable to fully “buy into” a given technique without having first seen some results.
 They hope it will work and are willing to try, but there is anxiety that perhaps it won’t be able to work because they lacked conviction — which they couldn’t pretend without first seeing results.
 Vicious circle.

 I had a similar concern when I tried Graf Stress Management as a client.
 It was appealing to me, so much so that it deserved to be true, but it sounded too simple to be effective.
 So, I found myself simply going through the motions of the Stress Evaluation without real expectation of success.

-Fortunately, it didn’t matter whether or not I believed in the technique — it mattered only that I was willing to be helped by dealing with the stresses that were causing problems for me and that I could accept that my intelligence knew how to run a healthy body.
+Fortunately, it didn’t matter whether or not I believed in the technique — it mattered only that I was able and willing to deal with the stresses that were causing problems for me and to do those things that my intelligence indicated were needful.
 That much, I could do.

 That experience cemented the validity of Graf Stress Management for me.
-Frankly, I’d doubted stress had anything to do with my nausea.
-I’d reasoned, in the theory of the day, that it was caused by HGC in my bloodstream from the pregnancy and as such, it was inevitable.
-But as soon as I’d taken care of my stress — even a stress with which I did not strongly identify — the nausea ended, regardless of what I’d believed to be the cause and notwithstanding that there was still HCG in my bloodstream.
+Simple means, when they’re on target, can work whether we believe in them or not.
+As soon as I’d taken care of my stress — even a stress I did not strongly identify with — the nausea ended, regardless of what I thought had actually been causing it and notwithstanding the fact that there still remained HCG in my bloodstream.